 Unsure whether to punch her or laugh; Drinns decided to laugh.
 Soon, they were both laughing.
 Laughter was good.

 Drinns brought the groundcar to a sudden halt, again opened her communicator and searched for a map of the district.
 When she found it, she studied it, memorized the coordinates of the villa.
 Made a mental note of it.
 Then closed the map and the communicator.

-Wouldn’t be long now, she said, and drove on.
-The rain seemed to have weakened in the semi-darkness.
+Wouldn’t be long now, and drove on.
+The rain seemed to weaken in the semi-darkness.
 The moody, lamp-lit streets suffused the darkness with the intensity of a few large candles.
-They were like firefly beacons.

 The villa, like many of the village’s residences, was located not far up on the lower slopes of the mountain backdrop.
 The rocky slopes of the mountain steadily grew steeper the higher one looked.
 The mountain, even in the semi-darkness, though a dark smudge, was unmistakable; the top had vanished in the clouds.
 The mountain rose high above the ancient fishing village like a sentinel, and provided a spectacular backdrop to the region.

 Treems spoke about Llandil as if he was with them, and wore a forced smile.
-That he would have said, “Are we there yet?”
+That he’d have said, “Are we there yet?”
 She rubbed her face with a hand, and smeared a single tear across the remains of her dark eyeliner-streaked cheek.

-Drinns stopped the groundcar suddenly, swerved the groundcar to the side of the road and parked.
+Drinns again stopped the groundcar, breaking hard and swerved the groundcar to the side of the road and parked.
 Her and Treems came together in a warm embrace.
 They hugged each other tightly.
 Some bad feeling was dispelled, and hope restored.

 Treems quipped dryly, why wouldn’t she be?

 She stared at Treems, and said was she channelling Gregor?
 Because it sure as druff’s eggs, sounded like it.